Applications are now closed.

 Questions?
 Contact Us

-TEMPLETON FREEDOM AWARD
+THE 2016 TEMPLETON FREEDOM AWARD

 Named for the late investor and philanthropist Sir John Templeton, the Templeton Freedom Award annually honors his legacy by identifying and recognizing the most exceptional and innovative contributions to the understanding of free enterprise, and the public policies that encourage prosperity, innovation and human fulfillment via free competition.
 Awarded since 2004, the Templeton Freedom Award beginning in 2013 is generously supported by Templeton Religion Trust.